 What if Cleaning the Faucet Aerator Does Not Restore Optimal Flow?

 Your water flow should return to normal after you have cleaned the aerator.
-However, if the build up inside the filter does not dissolve, or if the aerator is rusted or damaged in any other way, you may have to replace it.
+However, if the build-up inside the filter does not dissolve, or if the aerator is rusted or damaged in any other way, you may have to replace it.
 Replacing a sink faucet aerator is as simple as removing the old appliance from the spout and screwing a newly bought aerator onto it.

-If you have tried to cleaned and replaced the aerator, but your water flow has still not been restored to normal, you should get in touch with Anta Plumbing.
+If you have tried to clean and replaced the aerator, but your water flow has still not been restored to normal, you should get in touch with Anta Plumbing.
 It could be that there’s a blockage or similar problem in the pipe itself.